petergrace1618/buying-history/README.md

 # buying-history
 As a teenager I had a meager collection of Heavy Metal cassette tapes, but I sold them when I was 19; I guess I felt I had outgrown them.
 Then in 2006 when I discovered eBay and Amazon at 30, I started collecting them again.
-I guess I felt nostalgic.
+I guess I wanted to rekindle my youth.
 And because I'm fastidious, I kept track of my purchases in a text file with a format of my own making.
 ## Stage One
 ```
 #SELLER:BAND{"ALBUM"[:PRICE][,"ALBUM"[:PRICE]]}[,BAND{"ALBUM"[:PRICE][,"ALBUM"[:PRICE]]}]:[SUBTOTAL]:TOTAL:DATE